 Summer pups 6-9 months

 .
 A proper whippet shaped collar.
 Up to 6 months your pup will be happy in a straight collar.
 By the age of 6 months their neck will be around the same size as an adult so investing in a lovely collar is now more sensible.
 You will have done some heal work training by now and likely letting your pup explore the world off lead more.
 Having a wide collar is a sensible option so they can’t easily slip it off.
-We have a range of soft leather collars but in the summer we like the canvas collars made by Brindle and Whyte.
+We have a range of soft leather collars but in the summer we like these hound print canvas collars with matching leads and those made by Brindle and Whyte.

 Winter Pups 6-9 months